Why Healing Feels Unsafe: Shadow Work and the Nervous System

 If your body responds with tension, anxiety, or numbness during reflection, this is valuable information.

-These reactions are not obstacles.
-They are messages.
+These reactions are not obstacles to healing.
+They are information.
+Anxiety, numbness, avoidance, emotional flooding, and shutdown often reveal where the nervous system still expects danger.
+When we learn to listen to those reactions instead of fighting them, they become guides rather than barriers.
 They may be inviting you to pause, ground yourself, or shift the focus of your reflection.

 Practicing Self-Compassion